dmpsee/standard/standard.md

 #### Success

-There is no body on success response as the http statu code is sufficient
+There is no body on success response as the http status code is sufficient

 ```
 HTTP Status codes: 200